lwvmobile/dsd-fme/README.md

 This release also has provisional support for playing back OP25 capture bin files, and the creation and playback of its own capture bin files as well (most likely not OP25 compatible).
 Mileage may vary.
 Be sure to choose the decoder option required when playing a bin file back, do not rely on auto-detect.
 Capture Bin files can be used to reliably replay P25, DMR BS, and NXDN decodings, and can replace the need for MBE file saving in the case of DMR Stereo, allowing for a complete replay of all events on a system, rather than just voice only.

 Per Call wav file creation has been implemented, currently only for DMR Stereo.
-Complete audio decode wav is available for all over decoder types.
+Complete audio decode wav is available for all other decoder types.
 LRRP has been revamped, working more consistently, and an option to dump LRRP data to ~/lrrp.txt in the user home directory now exists, and can be imported into open-source QGIS to provide mapping data for LRRP output.
 Simply open the newly included map file in QGIS and point it at your geographic region.
 (Be sure the lrrp.txt file exists, and has data populated in it prior to opening the map file in QGIS, otherwise, the map layer may not want to show back up!)

 DMR Data Header decoding has been revamped, and most data burst decoding types tightened up and code cleaned.
 FEC error checking now implemented on CACH and Burst types, cleaning up some erroneous slot and burst errors.